 Planning a trip to Dubai?
-Read on for a complete 3 days in Dubai itinerary including the best things to do, where to eat, where to stay and other essential tips written by a local.
+Read on for a complete 3 days in Dubai itinerary including the best things to do, where to eat and where to stay according to a local.

 – Written by Rahma Khan from The Sane Adventurer –

 Dubai, a small city in the Middle East is a modern Arabian city and a concrete jungle that attracts millions of tourists from all over the world annually.
 With a very small local population and limited resources to run the country, the Ruler of Dubai has turned the small Emirate of UAE into one of the biggest travel destinations on the world tourism map.
 Always buzzing with life, Dubai has many of entertainment activities, manmade wonders, and even some exciting adventures for the adventure seekers.

 Dubai is very small in size but there is a lot to do and see in the city.
 Here is a 3-day itinerary to explore the best of Dubai.

 Disclaimer: This article contains affiliate links.
 I may make a small commission if you make a booking using my links at no extra cost to you.